blobjob2/test/README.md

 # Usage
 [(Back to top)](#table-of-contents)

-You can use the this phishing tool by ….
+You can use the this phishing tool to scan suspicious emails.

 # Development